-2023 £'000 2022 £'000 Investment management fees 3,444 3,256
+2023 £'000 2022 £'000 Investment management fees 3,299 2,963

-The Company has an agreement with Beringea LLP for the provision of investment management services in respect of its portfolio of venture capital investments which is terminable with one year's written notice.
+The Company has an agreement with Beringea LLP for the provision of management services in respect of its portfolio of venture capital investments, which is terminable with one year's notice.
 The management fee is based upon an annual amount of 2.0% of net assets.
-The annual running costs of the Company, excluding performance fees and trail commission, are subject to a cap of 3.6% of the Company's net assets.
+The annual running costs (excluding performance incentive fees and trail commission) of the Company are subject to a cap of 3.25% of the Company's net assets.
 25% of the management fee is allocated as capital expenditure.